 This castle was built by Madog ap Meredydd for Owain Cyfeiliog who subsequently burnt it to the ground, after siding with the English in the perennial hostilities.

-Anyone know what happened between the middle of the 12th and the middle of the 19th Centuries?
+We would be particularly interested to hear from anyone who knows the history of the area between the middle of the 12th and the middle of the 19th Centuries.

 In the second half of the 19th Century, Castle Caereinion appears to have been flourishing.
 St Garmon’s Church was rebuilt in 1866 and in 1871 the population was recorded as 701.